Karmak23/licorn/docs/extensions/squid.en.rst

 *NOTE: this is a work in progress.*

-The `Squid` extension affects clients and server.
-It handles completely the HTTP/FTP proxy configuration for the local network.
+The `Squid` extension handles the web and FTP proxy configuration, and affects Licorn® clients and servers.
+It is extensively tested on Squid 2.7, and has been modified to work with Squid 3 (but not tested as much as 2.7).

 Server side
 ===========